dankmeme01/arc/README.md

 #include <arc/future/Pollable.hpp>

 // Custom futures must inherit PollableBase and implement the `poll` method
-// If your future returns a value, the `getOutput` method
+// If your future returns nothing, the `poll` method should return a `bool`, representing whether it's ready or not.
-// also must exist and return the output value. struct MyFuture : arc::PollableBase<MyFuture, int> {
+// Otherwise, it should return `optional<T>`, representing the output value if ready. struct MyFuture : arc::PollableBase<MyFuture, int> {
     int counter = 0;

-    bool poll() {
+    std::optional<int> poll() {
-        // Let's make a simple generator, that yields numbers forever
+        // Let's make a simple generator, that yields numbers forever.
-        // It's always ready, so always return true counter++;
+        // It is always ready, so just return the number return counter++;
-        return true;
-    }

-    // This is where you return the result.
-    // This function is guaranteed to be called after `poll` returns true. int getOutput() {
-        return counter;
     }
 };